soerenkoehler/soerenkoehler.github.io/README.md

 This is a personal, non-commercial blog.
-You may use the contact information for talking with me about my Github-Projects or postings published here.
+You may use the contact information for administrative purposes, for talking with me about my coding projects or postings published here.

 You **MUST NOT** contact me for commercial or illegal purposes - including but not limited to:

 - sending SPAM
 - advertising